isuru89/oasis/README.md

      * Curators and admin can award badges to players based on non-measurable activities.

 ### Milestones
-Milestone can be created to accumulate points over the lifecycle of game.
+Milestone can be created to accumulate points over the lifecycle of a game.
 It indicates the progress gained by a user.
 Milestones are always being based on the points scored by a user.

-Milestones can be used to give a *rank* to a user based on the current status.
+Milestones can be used to give a *rank* to a user based on the current accumulated value.
 Eg: In Stackoverflow, the total Reputation earned can be defined as a milestone definition and levels can be defined in such a way,
   * Scoring 10k reputation - Level 1